raspberrypilearning/astro-pi-flight-case-mk2/en/step_5.md

 --- /task ---

 --- task ---
-Slot the mount into position in the recess in the underside of the base part.
+Slot the camera mount into place.
+It will be a tight fit, so make sure that any excess skaffolding has been removed from the part itself and the cavity in the larger case part into which it sits.

 ![Photo showing the correct orientation of the camera cable](images/camera_mount_in.jpg)
 --- /task ---